-Access patient resources and care information via the Parkinson’s Disease and Movement Disorder Center Northwestern Medicine site.
+Access Northwestern Medicine patient resources and care, event, and support group information via the Parkinson’s Disease and Movement Disorder Northwestern Medicine site.
+You'll find information on current treatments and specialists for the movement disorders that NM treats, including:

 If you are newly diagnosed with Parkinson’s disease and not on any medications, Northwestern Medicine physician considers initial treatment intervention decisions of utmost importance.
 If you are not on any medications for Parkinson disease, you are eligible for a priority appointment with one of the Northwestern Medicine clinic's movement disorders specialists.